theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs/configuration/creating-an-ecs-service-app.md

 In the following steps, we will utilize an already existing Secure Store Service Application.
 Alternatively you can the technical access (SAP user name and password).

-See [Creating a Secure Store Service Application]() for further information.<br>
+See [Creating a Secure Store Servicese Application](./creating-a-secure-store-app) for further information.<br>
-See [SAP Authentication]()  for further information on authentication with ERPConnect Services Runtime.
+See [SAP Authentication](../../erpconnect-services-runtime/sap-connection/sap-authentication)  for further information on authentication with ERPConnect Services Runtime.

 ![ECS-Create-Application-02](/img/content/ECS-Create-Application-02.png){:class="img-responsive" }